 AUM, in conjunction with Troy University, Huntingdon College, Alabama State University and Faulkner University, has a separate cross-enrollment agreement for Army ROTC.
-A student who attends one of these schools and is interested in taking Army ROTC courses at AUM should contact the professor of military science at 334-244-3528.
+A student who attends one of these schools and is interested in taking Army ROTC courses at AUM should contact military science at 334-244-3528.
+For the curriculum of military sciences see the School of Sciences section.